Learning to love — YWCA empowers teens to prevent dating violence

 Creating a space for conversation

-YWCA’s curriculum centers around the belief that participating in an unhealthy behavior doesn’t make a teen a bad person, explains Sojourner Duxbury (she/her), education and prevention manager at YWCA Pierce County.
+YWCA’s services center around the belief that participating in an unhealthy behavior doesn’t make a teen a bad person, explains Sojourner Duxbury (she/her), education and prevention manager at YWCA Pierce County.

 “It’s a behavior, not a person,” Ward adds.
 “We often leave them with the phrase ‘Once you know better, you can do better.’”